-Only electronic applications will be accepted and they must be submitted through https://rvs.umn.edu/Home.aspx.
-Hard copy applications will NOT be accepted.
-Applications submitted for the Risk Management Education in Targeted States Program are new applications: there are no renewals.
-All applications will be reviewed competitively using the selection process and evaluation criteria described in Section E - Application Review Information.
-Each award will be designated as a Cooperative Agreement, which will require substantial involvement by RMA.
+Only electronic applications will be accepted and they must be submitted through https://rvs.umn.edu/Home.aspx Hard copy applications will NOT be accepted.
+Applications submitted to the Risk Management Education Partnerships Program are new applications: there are no renewals.
+All applications will be reviewed competitively using the selection process and evaluation criteria described in Section E - Application Review Process.
+Each award will be designated as a Cooperative Partnership Agreement, which will require substantial involvement by RMA (Section B, 7).